YiliQin/YiliQin.github.io/_pages/cv.md

 Education
 ======
-* Ph.D student in Intelligent and Mechanical Interaction System, University of Tsukuba, 2019.4 ~ 2022.3 (Expected)
+* Ph.D. student in Intelligent and Mechanical Interaction System, University of Tsukuba, 2019.4 ~ 2022.3 (Expected)
 * M.S. in Intelligent and Mechanical Interaction System, University of Tsukuba, 2017.4 ~ 2019.3
 * B.S. in GitHub, Northeastern University (China), 2006.9 ~ 2010.7